j-fousse/HR_Analytics_2024/README.md

 # Dataset
 The HR Analytics dataset contains various columns related to employee information such as age, gender, education, job role, salary, and satisfaction levels.

-This Dataset can be obtained from the following link: https://www.kaggle.com/datasets/saadharoon27/hr-analytics-dataset?resource=download
+This Dataset can be obtained from this [link](https://www.kaggle.com/datasets/saadharoon27/hr-analytics-dataset?resource=download).

 # EDA/Cleaning
 During the exploratory data analysis (EDA) and cleaning process, the following steps were undertaken: